Charles Bastard: The Adelaide City Baths

+The Baths had a major makeover in 1910, with viewing platforms and showers installed and walls tiled.
+Women had been admitted for years, but until Annette Kellerman made bathing fashionable there were few female patrons.

 That was, in turn, replaced in 1940, built to Olympic standards, with a separate diving pool and tiered stands for spectators.
 The City Baths was totally demolished in 1972 to make way for the Festival Centre.

-Charles Bastard first came to public notice in 1869, when he was already a strong swimmer in various styles, and to amuse patrons of the Baths would perform aquatic feats such as retrieving a shilling coin thrown into the deepest part of the pool.